Part of the Speed audit

 Step 2: Combine CSS files.
 If you have multiple CSS files that always load together, combine them into one.
 Your build tool (Webpack, esbuild, Vite) can bundle them.
 Fewer files means fewer blocking requests.

 Step 3: Inline critical CSS.
 Extract the CSS needed for above-fold content and put it directly in a <style> tag in the <head>.
 Tools like Critical (npm package) can automate this.
-The browser applies inline styles immediately without waiting for a download.
+The browser applies inline styles right away without waiting for a download.

 Step 4: Defer non-critical CSS.
 For stylesheets that only affect below-fold content, load them without blocking: <link rel="stylesheet" href="below-fold.css" media="print" onload="this.media='all'">.
 This lets the browser download the file without waiting for it before painting.